evoth/esp-intervalometer/README.md

 # ESP8266 Intervalometer

-A ESP8266-based web app and server running that uses the Canon CCAPI to trigger a series of exposures over Wi-Fi.
+A ESP8266-based web app and server that uses the Canon CCAPI to trigger a series of exposures over Wi-Fi.

 ## Index